mlajtos/mosaic/README.md

     - e.g. "!g hello" to google for "hello"
 - [x] Minimalistic dark look
 - [x] Dock
-  - drag out icon from dock to make a new window
+  - drag out icon from dock to make a new tab
 - [x] Automatic zoom-to-fit of webpage
 - [x] Familiar shortcuts for tab managment (⌘T, ⌘W)
 - [ ] Built-in privacy